glowbox/ChromeSyphon/README.md

 # ChromeSyphon

 A verion of the CEF example project which will render the browser view as a syphon source.
-This was inspired by the [CefWithSyphon](https://github.com/vibber/CefWithSyphon) project but it includes additional configuration options via an external config JSON file which are hard coded in CefWithSyphon.
+This was inspired by the [CefWithSyphon](https://github.com/vibber/CefWithSyphon) project but it includes many additional configuration options by way of a JSON configuration file.

 ## Current Release